-Hey guys I made 3 inexpensive Dollar Tree gift baskets.
-The three baskets have different themes.
-One of the gift baskets is for my Mom who is in the Nursing Home, one gift basket is for the creative crafter, and one gift basket is a treat for anyone who loves a Pedicure.
+I put together three gift baskets with different themes.
+One of the gift baskets is for a Nursing Home resident, one is for the creative crafter, and one is a treat for anyone who loves a Pedicure.

 Dollar Tree Gift Basket For Mother's Day

-The first thing you need to put the basket together is a…..basket….of any type.
-Take into consideration what you might put into the basket and select the appropriate size.
-Or another idea might be to gather all the items you want to put into the basket then pick the basket.
+The first thing you need to put the basket together is…..a basket….of any type.
+Or you can put your items in a bag.
+You can find a lot of cool bags, even big gift bags.
+Consider what you might put into the basket and select the appropriate size.
+Or another idea might be to gather all the items you want to put into the basket and then pick the basket.

-There are all kinds of things you can use as a “basket”.
-Some ideas; plant pots, metal pails, dish drainers, a basket (haha), large plastic bowls, tote bags, kid’s sand pails, gift bags, Chinese take out containers, etc. Get creative.
+You can use all kinds of things as a “basket.”
+Some ideas; plant pots, metal pails, dish drainers, a basket (!), large plastic bowls, tote bags, kid’s sand pails, gift bags, Chinese take-out containers, etc. Get creative.

-The basket for my Mom has the most goodies in it.
-I went a little crazy.
-For Mom’s basket I chose a large pink plastic one with a handle.
-We store a lot of things in small containers in her room, such as bath stuff, snacks, and photos.
-So the pink tote will be useful.
+This is a basket for a nursing home resident.
+I chose a large pink plastic basket with a handle.
+You can store a lot of things in small containers, such as bath stuff, snacks, and photos and the basket will come in handy.

 2. Select Items For The Basket

-I gathered a couple of her favorite snacks, lotions, hand creams, nail polish, room deodorizer, chap stick, an infinity scarf, a wall hanging (Thank You For Being You), a handheld mirror with pocket mirror, and a Lei for fun!
+I gathered a couple of snacks, lotions, hand creams, nail polish, room deodorizer, chapstick, an infinity scarf, a wall hanging (Thank You For Being You), a handheld mirror with a pocket mirror, and a Lei for fun!
 The total cost of this gift basket was $13 plus tax.